MicrosoftDocs/defender-docs/defender-xdr/security-copilot-in-microsoft-365-defender.md

 ## Microsoft Copilot integration in Microsoft Defender

-Copilot in Defender provides security teams with the capabilities to investigate and respond to incidents, hunt for threats, and protect their organization with relevant threat intelligence.
+[Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) brings together the power of AI and human expertise to help security teams respond to attacks faster and more effectively.
+Copilot for Security is embedded in the Microsoft Defender portal to help provide security teams with enhanced capabilities to investigate and respond to incidents, hunt for threats, and protect their organization with relevant threat intelligence.
 Copilot in Defender is available to users who have provisioned access to Copilot for Security.

 ## Key features